cfragiadakis/Roget-Thesaurus-Classification/README.md

 ### Class Prediction

-In the class prediction task, which involves 6 possible labels, we use `scikit-optimize` and Bayesian Optimization for hyperparameter tuning.
+In the class prediction task, which involves 6 possible labels, `scikit-optimize` and Bayesian Optimization for hyperparameter tuning are used.
 Also, ensemble methods further improve the results.
 The final class model is a Voting Classifier, consisting of a Logistic Regression and an LGBM Classifier, achieving 62% accuracy.

 ### Section/Division Prediction